matthijsgroen/fp-experiments/posts/1-intro.md

 diving into the concepts of Functional Programming.

-Before we dive into the Functional Programming (FP) goodness, I'd like to share where I was coming from, and why I had so much trouble adjusting to the FP concepts.
+Before we dive into the Functional Programming (FP) goodness, I'd like to share where I was coming from and why I had so much trouble adjusting to the FP concepts.

-I spent most of my developer life writing object-oriented code, and some procedural code before that.
-In object-oriented programming (at least how I was taught) how you name objects, methods etc. matters.
+I spent most of my developer life writing object-oriented code and some procedural code before that.
+In Object-Oriented programming (at least how I was taught) how you name objects, methods etc. matters.

 I have worked with [Ruby on Rails](https://rubyonrails.org/) for years.
 Not only